Coordinating users of shared facilities via data-driven predictive assistants and game theory: Proofs for Section sec:obj

-But $C$ is the only random variable that could change between $M_\pi$ and $G$ with $s_\pi$.
-Therefore, all random variables, in particular $Z_i$, coincide between $M_\pi$ and $G$ with $s_\pi$. \item To understand Eq.~\ref{supp:eqn:de7} note that $Z_i$ is defined without $C_i$ needing to be defined.
-Therefore, it is already defined in $G$ with ``incomplete strategy profile'' $[s_\pi]_{-i}$ alone. \end{citem}
+for almost all $\acov$. \item Eq.~\ref{supp:eqn:dei} follows from our assumption \asssep that $Z_i \ind \Usig_i | \Acov$ \maybe{in $M$} for any $\pi, \sigma$.\todo{maybe slightly update this to the current formulation} \item To understand Eq.~\ref{supp:eqn:deg}, observe that the only thing that can be different between $M_\pi$ (when ignoring $A$) and $G$ (with a ``plugged in'' strategy profile) is the mechanism that generates $\Uact$ from $V, W$.
+But, by our definition of $s_\pi$, this mechanism is in fact the same in $M_\pi$ and $G$ with ``plugged in'' $s_\pi$.
+Therefore, all (random) variables, in particular $Z_i$, coincide between $M_\pi$ and $G$ with $s_\pi$. \item To understand Eq.~\ref{supp:eqn:de7} note that $Z_i$ is defined without $\Uact_i$ needing to be defined.
+Therefore, it is already defined in $G$ with ``incomplete strategy profile'' $[s_\pi]_{-i}$ alone. \item Generally, note that terms like ``$P_{M, \pi}(\sur|\acov)$'' -- a regular conditional distribution -- though we would not necessarily always need them, are well-defined and exist in our setting (of discrete or Euclidean ranges) \citep[Theorem 8.37]{klenke2013probability}. \end{citem}